pivotal/docs-tap/vscode-extension/usage-getting-started.md

 ## <a id="set-up-manually"></a> Set Up Manually

-You can manaully create a workload.yaml and Tiltfile.
+You can manually create a workload.yaml and Tiltfile.

 ### <a id="create-workload"></a> Creating a workload.yaml File